 All three approaches are combined into a single scoring system to determine the likelihood of a breach.
 It’s one of the best ways to discover a zero-day attack since it takes advantage of all three techniques while mitigating their limitations.

 Protecting your business against a zero-day attack is an uphill battle, but not an impossible one.
 Cybersecurity professionals are working together to fight such attacks, with Zero Day Initiative (ZDI) a step in that direction.

 The ZDI was created to encourage the reporting of zero-day vulnerabilities privately to vendors by financially rewarding researchers so that vendors can come up with a patch before the exploit occurs.
 It has helped vendors and their clients protect their profits and credibility from public scrutiny.

 However, it’s impossible to prevent zero-day attacks completely.
-No business can protect all its systems and SaaS applications against zero-day attacks, regardless of whether it is Office 365, G Suite or Salesforce.
+No business can protect all its systems and SaaS applications against zero-day attacks, regardless of whether it is Office 365, Google Workspace or Salesforce.
 The attacks are only going to get bigger and bolder, as experts believe the frequency of zero-day attacks will rise to one per day by 2021, as opposed to one per week in 2015.

 Zero-day attackers come for your data from every direction possible, and they come at you hard.
 One small loophole and your data could be gone forever.

 A disaster recovery strategy is your ultimate response strategy against zero-day attacks.